mraggi/NeuralSensei/install.md

 torch.cuda.is_available()
 ```

 Debería imprimir `True`.
-Si no algo no funciona, contáctame
+Si no, entonces algo no funciona.
+Contáctame!